jonnonz1/nz-statute-book/acts/public/2018/child-poverty-reduction-act-2018.md

   - **primary measure** means a measure specified in or required by sections 10 to 13
   - **reports** means reports under section 30
   - **severe material hardship** , in a financial year, for the purposes of section 19, has the meaning given to it by the Statistician’s definition
-  - **Statistician** has the meaning given to it by section 2 of the Statistics Act 1975
+  - **Statistician** has the meaning given to it by section 6 of the Data and Statistics Act 2022
   - **Statistician’s definition** , for a concept or term, means the concept or term as it is defined by a written decision of the Statistician made under section 34
-  - **Statistics New Zealand** means the department of State established under that name by the Statistics Act 1975
+  - **Statistics New Zealand** means the department of State continued by the Data and Statistics Act 2022
   - **strategy** means the strategy under the Children’s Act 2014
   - **supplementary measure** means a measure specified in or required by sections 15 to 20
   - **targets** means—